acordiner92/hcard-builder/README.md

 ## How to run

 - `npm start`
+- open the browser and go to http://localhost:8080/

 To simulate a SSR scenario you will need to update the shouldRenderSsr variable in ProfileViewController.ts By default it is turned off and SPA will be rendered.